 Silk Benefits: Snapshots

-Matt says that what his team loves the most about Silk is its snapshotting capabilities.
+What the team loves the most about Silk is its snapshotting capabilities.
 Previously they were having a third party come in to do backups and snapshots.
 But with Silk, that capability is integrated.
 The team can make and mount snapshots instantaneously.
 This gives Sentara the ability to replicate data and ensures business continuity which they did not previously have without a lot of extensive work, synchronization, and third party tools.

 Tips For Moving To The Cloud